 2. Keep products and materials in use

 Modular products are a good example.
 Think about a chair whose legs can be easily swapped.
-That chair could be personalized to fit different tastes and then be altered or upgraded over time, following the changing needs of its owner.
-As a result, it will not be trashed as quickly, which is smart for the consumer, good for the producer and better for the planet!
+That chair could be personalized to fit different tastes.
+It could also be altered or upgraded over time, as a way to repair a broken leg or just to follow the changing needs of its owner.
+As a result, that chair will not be trashed as quickly, which is smart for the consumer, good for the producer and better for the planet!

 3. Regenerate natural systems

 Up to now, we’ve looked at materials in general.
 But what about natural materials?
 At the very end of their life, natural materials can be composted.
 This regenerates the soil that – remaining healthy – can keep providing renewable materials.

 But before this time comes, all natural materials can have a very long life.
 And in the right hands, even food waste can become a beautiful design!!

 Earlier this summer, the Ellen MacArthur Foundation (opened in a new window/tab) (pioneer of circular economy) has called on designers and architects to join the circular design challenge and "re-design the world".
 To support the task, it has created the Circular Design Guide (opened in a new window/tab), which provides practical help to start embracing the principles of circular economy in design work.